You don’t want to face the effort of making a plan that you feel you can’t control or that has little chance of success.

 - Relationships (personal and professional)

 Step 2.
 Take into account your experiences this last year related to your categories.
 Then set at least ONE goal in each category.
 It is most important that you see some success so don’t be tempted to have too many goals, but if you think you can manage it then set more than one goal.
 Here are some examples …

 Under health and fitness you might want to lose 5lb by March; you might want to add weights into your workout routine at least twice a week; you might plan to reduce coffee consumption to 2 per day.
 Etc.

 “Goals in writing are dreams with deadlines.”
 Brian Tracy

 Under Hobbies/Vacation/Pastimes you might want to give some thought about where you would like to vacation this year.
-It could be to enjoy the cottage at least 12 weekends, or plan a weekend getaway without the kids; or take a 2 week vacation somewhere exotic etc.
+It could be to enjoy the cottage at least 12 weekends, or plan a weekend getaway without the kids; or take a 2 week vacation somewhere exotic (assuming travel is happening) etc.

 Under Career you might set a goal of mastering certain aspects of your current role by the Fall; having a career planning meeting with your boss or HR; or developing a training plan to advance your career.